bitcoin/bitcoin/doc/build-osx.md

 Running
 -------

-IoP Core is now available at `./src/iopd`
+IoP HD is now available at `./src/iopd`

 Before running, it's recommended you create an RPC configuration file.